 We recommend keeping a count of the time you spend on completing certain tasks.
 This way you can more accurately predict how many hours it will take to write an essay, prepare reports at work, etc.

-As a working student, you should be prepared for sudden changes in plans, unexpected events.
+As a working student, you should be prepared for sudden changes in plans and unexpected events.
 Mark the tasks in the schedule that can be shifted/excluded if necessary.

 Strive for productivity